lobbie/03_GettingAndCleaningData/README.md

 Good luck!

 # R project details
 This R project was built mainly with R Notebooks on RStudio version 1.0.44 and R version x64 3.3.2.
-There are 3 main parts in this project, namely
+There are 3 main parts in this project,

 1. run_analysis.R - This is the main R script that will call run_analysis.Rmd and codebook.Rmd (R Notebooks) to run the R code and generate required output.
 2. run_analysis.Rmd - This R Notebook contains the code for data transformation and generate output.